r-lib/lintr/paper/paper.md

 the same codebase and it is important to ensure that code is easy to follow and understand.

+`{lintr}` is designed for extensibility by allowing users to easily create custom linting rules, enabling flexible and tailored code analysis to suit specific coding conventions, style guides, and project requirements.

-`{lintr}` can be a useful tool for teaching and learning R. By providing feedback on code style and potential issues, it can help users learn good coding practices and improve their skills over time.
+It can also be a useful tool for teaching and learning R. By providing feedback on code style and potential issues, it can help users learn good coding practices and improve their skills over time.
 This can be especially useful for beginners, who may not yet be familiar with all of